humbhernan/ECE143-Individual-Project/README.md

 Please keep everything in the same directory.

-If using the Spyder IDE, I recommend attemping to run the plotting functions so that it plots in a separate window.
+If using the Spyder IDE, I recommend attempting to run the plotting functions so that it plots in a separate window.
 Usually what I'll do is I'll run the file, cancel it the run, write "%matplotlib auto" in the console and try again.

 The code that runs pretty much everything is the tower_coverage.py file.
 Those include the functions for plotting up to n towers and the function that tells you the average amount of towers needed to cover the desired coverage area.